 Father and daughter at the National 9/11 Pentagon Memorial in Virginia

-Discover the first national memorial dedicated to lives lost on 9/11.
+Discover the first national memorial dedicated to the lives lost on September 11, 2001.

 Where and what is the National 9/11 Pentagon Memorial?

 The National 9/11 Pentagon Memorial is a national memorial dedicated to the tragic events that occurred on Sept.
 11, 2001.
 All 184 lives lost in the attack on the Pentagon are represented by “Memorial Unit” benches.
 Surrounding the benches are 85 Crape Myrtles (trees that will grow up to 30 feet tall) and the Age Wall, which grows one inch in height per year relative to the ages of the victims.

-The memorial is located just outside the Pentagon, which has limited parking, meaning the best way to reach the site is to take the Metrorail to Pentagon or Pentagon City stops on the Blue and Yellow lines and walk from there.
+The memorial is located just outside the Pentagon, which has limited parking, meaning the best way to reach the site is to take the Metrorail to the Pentagon or Pentagon City stops on the Blue and Yellow lines and walk from there.
 The memorial is free and open to the public 24 hours a day, 365 days a year.
-The public restrooms by the entrance are open from 7 a.m. - 10 p.m.
+The public restrooms by the entrance are open from 7 a.m. – 10 p.m.

 The Pentagon Memorial has an emotive power that few other memorials have, due to both the recency of the tragedy it pays homage to and its comprehensive listing of victims.